-The Centre supports practitioners, commissioners and funders to use appropriate, effective and robust tools for understanding and measuring the difference their provision makes to young people’s socio-emotional skills, and how.
-Learn more about our approach to measurement and where to access all the tools and resources.
+The Centre supports practitioners, commissioners, and funders to use appropriate, effective and robust tools for understanding and measuring the difference their provision makes to young people’s socio-emotional skills.
+Learn more about our approach to measurement and where to access all our tools and resources.

 Outcomes for young people

 Our work is guided by the Outcomes Framework 2.1 – a shared framework for everyone working with and for young people to develop the skills that research suggests support positive and healthy development through adolescence and into adulthood.
 The framework considers the conditions and experiences through which young people develop these skills, and in which they grow and thrive.

 We want to ensure that those working with young people can understand how their provision builds relationships with young people, and creates safe, interactive and engaging environments in which they can grow and learn.
 We do this by understanding: